 - to respond to lawful requests from public authorities, including public and government authorities outside your country of

 residence, including to meet national security or law enforcement requirements.

 5. Onward transfer of personal information to third parties.

 a.
 Transfer to third party agent.

-Before transferring personal data to a third party acting as our agent, we will (i) ascertain that the agent is obligated to provide at least the same level of privacy protection as is required by the Principles; (ii) take reasonable and appropriate steps to ensure that the agent effectively processes the personal information transferred in a manner consistent with our obligations under the Principles, (iii) transfer such data only for limited and specified purposes; (iv) require the agent to notify the organization if it makes a determination that it can no longer meet its obligation to provide the same level of protection as is required by the Principles; (v) upon notice, including under (iv), take reasonable and appropriate steps to stop and remediate unauthorized processing; and (vi) provide a summary or a representative copy of the relevant privacy provisions of its contract with that agent to the Department upon request.
+Before transferring personal data to a third party acting as our agent, we will attempt to (i) ensure that the agent provides an appropriate level of privacy protection; (ii) take reasonable and appropriate steps to ensure that the agent effectively processes the personal information transferred in a manner consistent with our obligations; (iii) transfer such data only for limited and specified purposes; (iv) require the agent to notify us if it makes a determination that it can no longer meet its obligation to provide the appropriate level of protection; and (v) take reasonable and appropriate steps to stop and remediate unauthorized processing.

 b.
 Transfer to third party controller.

-To the extent possible, where a receiving party is not also Privacy Shield certified, we will enter into a contract with the third-party data controller providing that personal data may only be processed for the limited and specified purposes consistent with the consent provided by the individual and that the controller will provide the same level of protection as required by the Privacy Shield Principles.
+To the extent possible, we will enter into a contract with the third-party data controller providing that personal data may only be processed for the limited and specified purposes consistent with the authorization from the individual.

 6. Collection of other non-personal information.